Bolls-Bible/bain/HOW_TO_ADD_A_NEW_TRANSLATION.md

 ### Deploy the translation to production database

 Deploy the translation to main database.
 Go to `https://bolls.life/get-translation/{abbreviation_of_the_new_translation}` and save the result to `translations` folder inside of `bolls/static/`.
 The saved filed should have thr translation abbreviation as its name and `.json` as extension.
+Then zip it.
 Example you may find in that folder.
 Otherwise the user will not be able to download it.

 ### Test it.